-- Ensuring sufficient attention to and awareness of their own behaviour, cognitive biases of participants and the group dynamics that influence the results. - Providing input and constructive challenge, in such way that recognises both the value and limitations of their own knowledge, skills and experience. - \triangleright Contributing in an engaging and inclusive manner such as active listening, allowing through appropriate opportunity for others points to be made by others and allowing for adequate debate and review of the matter(s) at hand including consideration of any potential risks arising from such a decision. - 5.3.10.
-Where an individual considers a decision may not be in the best interests of customers based on facts and the information at hand on the matter and following appropriate and effective challenge, they should take appropriate follow-up action, including reporting to relevant regulatory bodies where required.
+- Ensuring sufficient attention to and awareness of their own behaviour, cognitive biases of participants and the group dynamics that influence the results. - Providing input and constructive challenge, in such way that recognises both the value and limitations of their own knowledge, skills and experience. - \triangleright Contributing in an engaging and inclusive manner such as listening, allowing through active appropriate opportunity for points to be made by others and allowing for adequate debate and review of the matter(s) at hand including consideration of any potential risks arising from such a decision. - 5.3.10.
+Where an individual considers a decision may not be in the best interests of customers based on facts and the information at hand on the matter and following appropriate and effective challenge, they should take appropriate follow-up action.